 Out of all our trips that we had booked, we had one that we still went on and that was to Kos in October.
 It was meant to be in June but the trip got rearranged in May and then the day before we left, our travel agent called to say that our hotel was closing early but she had booked us into another hotel so holiday saved!
 We had an amazing week in the sun, I wish it had been 2 but at least we got to go away.

 My dad passing away completely broke my heart, he had been in a hospice for a month before passing and during most of that time I had stayed with my mum to look after her.
 I was very lucky that I worked from home and my boss was extremely accommodating as I was only allowed to visit my dad once a day for an hour between 10am and 6pm so sometimes needed to finish work early in order to go for my visit.
-When he first went into the hospice, my dad made me promise to still go on my holiday no matter what happens.
+When he first went into the hospice, my dad made me promise to still go on my holiday no matter what happened.
 I struggled with this promise as I felt guilty going but my dad said to me that he would feel terrible if I didn't go because of him and everyone kept telling me that I should go because dad wanted me to.
 I did go on the holiday and did my utmost to have a good time like my dad told me to.
 I video called my mum every day after she had been to visit dad, she said she had showed him my pictures on Facebook and he said he loved them.
-My dad actually passed away while I was on my flight home, I found out when I got to my mum's house and she told me.
+My dad actually passed away while I was on my flight home, I found out when I got to my mum's house and she told me he'd passed.

 Going through everything with my dad made me think a lot about what I wanted to do with my life so I went straight out to Blue Ocean Diving in Maidstone and signed up to do the PADI Open Water, Advanced Open Water and Drysuit courses.
 I loved scuba diving when I did it on holiday a few years ago and kept wanting to do it again so I went for it.
 Due to lockdowns I have only done the first half of the Open Water course but hoping to get the rest done as soon as possible.

 At Christmas I was all over the place.
 We had made sure we really careful with regulations so that we could go to see my mum.
 It was our first Christmas without my dad and I just couldn't bare the thought of my mum being on her own.
+We managed to stay strong most of the time but it just wasn't the same.

 We had only been in 2021 a days when we were all put into another lockdown.
 Once again we just don't know when we will be out of it but I have a feeling, deep down, that as long as we all watch out for each other, we will get through it and all start living properly again.